-Generally, the academic year in Netherlands runs from September to July.
+Generally, the academic year in the Netherlands runs from September to July.
 The admissions process usually opens in September/October the year before the course starts with final application deadlines by May.
-Before you apply try to visit (if possible) your prospective university - regular open days are held - and also get a feel for the country and city.
+Before applying do try to visit the country and your prospective university if at all possible.
+Regular open days are held and you can also get a feel for the city you would be living in.

 Dutch higher education uses the international 3 cycle model - Bachelor, Master's and Doctorate (PhD).
 It also uses the European credit transfer system (ECTS) where 60 study credits correspond to 1 academic year.